h3xh4wk/pyselenium/README.md

 Python Bindings for Selenium
 ====================================

-Setup
+Python bindings have been extracted from the selenium project hosted at https://github.com/SeleniumHQ/selenium Setup
 ---------
 Install Python in your OS and Clone/Download this repository on your local drive.